chipsalliance/Caliptra/Caliptra_WG_Technical_Charter.md

 outlined above.
 However, the subject matter of different classes of maintainers is scoped to an area of the Caliptra project:

-- *RTL* Maintainers: these maintainers provide oversight over all contributions to digital logic and silicon design.
+- **RTL** Maintainers: these maintainers provide oversight over all contributions to digital logic and silicon design.
-- *Firmware* Maintainers: these maintainers provide oversight over all contributions to immutable ROM (Read Only Memory) code, First Mutable Code (FMC) and runtime firmware (FW).
+- **Firmware** Maintainers: these maintainers provide oversight over all contributions to immutable ROM (Read Only Memory) code, First Mutable Code (FMC) and runtime firmware (FW).
-- *Voting* Members: Only the Voting Members cast the votes for all decisions below that require a TAC vote.
-Where TAC quorum may be needed, only a quorum of Voting Members is required.
-Voting Members are responsible for membership decisions in the TAC.
+- **Voting** Members: Only the Voting TAC Members cast the votes for all decisions below that require a TAC vote.
+Where TAC quorum may be needed, only a quorum of Voting TAC Members is required.
+Voting TAC Members are responsible for membership decisions in the TAC.

 All members of the TAC share oversight responsibilities for miscellaneous code that does not fall in any of the categories above, and for documentation files.